marwhals/kafka-reference/KafkaConnect.md

 # Kafka Connect

-Helps you simplify and improve getting data in and out of kafka
+Helps you simplify and improve getting data in and out of Kafka.

 ## Kafka Connect Use cases

-- Always want to connect data from common sources......Databases, MongoDB, SQL...............Blockchain etc
+- Always want to connect data from common sources such as Databases, MongoDB, SQL, Blockchain etc
-- Always want to store data in the same sinks...S3, ElasticSearch,SAP, MongoDB etc
+- Always want to store data in the same sinks: S3, ElasticSearch, SAP, MongoDB etc
-- Tough to achieve Fault Tolerance, Exactly Once, Distribution Order
+- It is tough to achieve Fault Tolerance, Exactly Once Distribution Order????

-----> Use stuff written by other programmers
+- Solution here is to use stuff written by other programmers

 ## Kafka Connect and Streams Architecture Design